NathanielAParizi/SQLiteOpenHelper/README.md

 # RoomKotlinDemo

-This is a demonstration of both SQLite Open Helper and Room.
+This is a demonstration of SQLiteOpenHelper.

 ************************